Preventing Medical Mistakes and Member Rights and Responsibilities

 - Get the results of any test or procedure.

-- Don’t assume the results are fine if you do not get them when expected, be it in person, by phone, or by mail.
+- Don’t assume the results are fine if you do not get them when expected.
+Contact your health care provider and ask for the results.

 - Ask what the results mean for your care.